ecoz2/ecoz2-whale/exerc01/README.md

 ![](summary-parallel1.png)

-and along with few others:
+and along with a few other high accuracy combinations:

 ![](summary-parallel2.png)